ros-industrial/ros_qtc_plugin/README.md

 # ros_qtc_plugins
-This contains ROS related plugins for Qt Creator
+This contains ROS related plugins for Qt Creator.
+See the repository wiki for addition information.